-Actions Taken to Address Issues

-- Implemented a First Nations electricity reliability improvement strategy with proposed targeted capital investments for both distribution and transmission assets servicing First Nations communities in our upcoming investment plan - Offered new support programs for residential customers and for small businesses/registered charities with overdue amounts owing from one or more previous electricity bill(s) incurred since the start of the pandemic - Streamlined the connection process and timelines and provided additional support to Indigenous communities by presenting an overview of the household and three-phase power connection processes to support economic growth - · Increased visibility of procurement opportunities for Indigenous businesses - Evolved our engagement techniques to online/ virtual which has helped advance consultations where appropriate.
+Key Concerns Actions Taken to Address Issues Indigenous communities are experiencing poor electricity reliability Implemented a First Nations electricity reliability improvement strategy with proposed targeted capital investments for both distribution and transmission assets servicing First Nations communities in our upcoming investment plan A Contraction of the second se Indigenous communities are still struggling with electricity affordability Offered new support programs for residential customers and for small businesses/registered charities with overdue amounts owing from one or more previous electricity bill(s) incurred since the start of the pandemic Indigenous communities have expressed increased concerns related to connection process and timelines Streamlined the connection process and timelines and provided additional support to Indigenous communities by presenting an overview of the household and three-phase power connection processes to support economic growth We fast-tracked \$32.9M in Indigenous communities expressed interest in more procurement, ownership and other business opportunities Increased visibility of procurement opportunities for Indigenous businesses payments to 124 Indigenous and small business suppliers in Ontario.
+Indigenous communities expressed concerns with their capacity to engage on projects and that engagement has become harder due to COVID-19 • Evolved our engagement techniques to online/ virtual which has helped advance consultations where appropriate.
 Alternatively, if virtual engagement has not been appropriate, considered adjustments to project timelines